 Legacy Oak Trail (dual track) which is a replacement for the former Prince Andrew PS, along with an implemented JK-7 FI program from students once attending Sandwich West PS FI, opened for the 2021-2022 school year.
-This new 444 school build houses a full JK-8 FI program this 2022-2023 school year.
+This new 444 school build housed a full JK-8 FI program in the 2022-2023 school year.
 Legacy Oak Trail had the full English student population from the former Prince Andrew transfer over, along with French Immersion students from Sandwich West PS whose address fell within the former Prince Andrew English boundary.
 Legacy Oak Trail is somewhat unique in that like Lakeshore Discovery, the boundary for the English and French Immersion programming is the same.
-Because of the tremendous growth in the area, in only its second year, Legacy Oak Trail already has 7 portables on site.
-The overcapacity led to a business case being submitted to the Ministry and an addition was recently approved.
-We currently await the final approval of the design from the Ministry to then begin construction.
+Because of the tremendous growth in the area, in only its second year, Legacy Oak Trail already has 8 portables on site.
+The over-capacity led to a business case being submitted to the Ministry and an addition was recently approved.
+Construction is underway and planned to be complete for September 2024.
+An analysis of the French Immersion program with Sandwich West may have to be completed.
+Further, because of the extreme growth, through EDC, we will most likely seek out a property for a new school in the area.
+A business case request for another addition was submitted.

-Legacy Oak Trail Public School 2021 2022 2023 2024 2025 2026
+Legacy Oak Trail Public School 2022 2023 2024 2025 2026 2027

-FI Enrolment 137 156 161 172 183 190
+FI Enrolment 153 156 161 170 174 179

-English Enrolment 383 386 391 392 392 394
+English Enrolment 387 426 441 464 475 489

-Total Enrolment 520 542 552 564 575 584
+Total Enrolment 540 582 602 634 649 668

-% FI 26% 29% 29% 30% 32% 33%
+% FI 28% 27% 27% 27% 27% 27%